saramcel/Group5_Final_Project/README.md

 Once the challenge of the data set selection is complete it is now time to determine the best application of machine learning for the project.
 Between the two choices there is supervised or unsupervised.
 The following was compiled by [JBTallgrass](https://github.com/JBTallgrass), using the exsisting KU courseware and resources to develop the machine learning model portion of the project.

 #### Unsupervised Machine Learning
-The detailed discussion concerning the attributes of unsupervised machine learning models are outside the scope of the project however it is important to note that unsupervised machine learning best suits projects centered on transforming dat to create approaches to intuitively analyze or structure whole data sets into clusters or patterns.
+The detailed discussion concerning the attributes of unsupervised machine learning models are outside the scope of the project however it is important to note that unsupervised machine learning best suits projects centered on transforming data to create approaches to intuitively analyze or structure whole data sets into clusters or patterns.

 #### Supervised Machine Learning
 In a supervised machine learning environment the input data is refined into paired outcomes.
 The paired outcomes then provide a "supervised" lens that facilitates the training and test of the supervised machine learning model to predict potential coorelations using new data.